14 Jan Nasturtium

 Flowers: Large five-petalled funnel-formed flowers in shades of yellow red and orange.
 Spring–autumn

-Fruit: Green and succulent, 10 mm long.
+Fruit and Seeds: Green and succulent, 10 mm long.

 Roots: Fibrous and succulent.

 Dispersal: Seed and vegetation is spread by water, humans, contaminated soil (earthmoving equipment, car tyres etc) and garden refuse dumping.